zhoulvjun/deep-research-web-ui/README.md

 - 🚀 **Safe & Secure**: Everything (config, API requests, ...) stays in your browser locally
 - 🕙 **Realtime feedback**: Stream AI responses and reflect on the UI in real-time
-- 🌳 **Search visualization**: Shows the research process using a tree structure
+- 🌳 **Search visualization**: Shows the research process using a tree structure.
+Supports searching in different languages
 - 📄 **Export as PDF**: Export the final research report as a PDF
-- 🌐 **Search in different languages**: Useful when you want to get search results in a different language
 - 🤖 **Supports more models**: Uses plain prompts instead of newer, less widely supported features like Structured Outputs.
 This ensures to work with more providers that haven't caught up with the latest OpenAI capabilities.
+- 🐳 **Docker support**: Deploy in your environment in one-line command

 Currently available providers: